karmab/kcli/doc/index.rst

    and repositories) stored locally
 -  ``-v ~/.ssh:/root/.ssh`` to share your ssh keys
 -  ``-v $SSH_AUTH_SOCK:/ssh-agent --env SSH_AUTH_SOCK=/ssh-agent``
-   alternative way to share your ssh keys, to avoid selinux denials
+   alternative way to share your ssh keys
+-  ``--security-opt label:disable`` if running with selinux

-As a bonus, you can alias kcli and run kcli as if it is installed locally instead a Docker container:
+As a bonus, you can alias kcli and run it as if it was installed
+locally:

 .. code:: shell

-    alias kcli='docker run -it --rm -v ~/.kcli:/root/.kcli -v /var/run/libvirt:/var/run/libvirt -v $SSH_AUTH_SOCK:/ssh-agent --env SSH_AUTH_SOCK=/ssh-agent karmab/kcli'
+    alias kcli='docker run -it --rm --security-opt label:disable -v ~/.kcli:/root/.kcli -v /var/run/libvirt:/var/run/libvirt ~/.ssh:/root/.ssh karmab/kcli'

-Note that the container cant be used for virtualbox ( i tried hard but there’s no way that will work…)

 For web access, you can switch with ``--entrypoint=/usr/bin/kweb``